ilg-physics-ucsb/physics6-manual/6AL/lab2.md

 ---

-The Simulation 1 below demonstrates the free fall motion of a ball.
-The left hand side shows what the scene looks like to an onlooker: a ball falling straight towards the ground at increasing speed.
-The right hand side shows you what the respective "position v.s. time" curve would look like if you were to record this data.
-To get a feel for the concepts in this lab, feel free to play with the sliders.
-Observe how increasing and decreasing air resistance affects the shape of the graph!
+To get a feel for the concepts in this lab, feel free to play with [Si](#Si-balldrop).
+You can adjust the sliders to see how different conditions affect the trajectry of the ball.Observe how increasing and decreasing air resistance affects the shape of the graph!
 In this lab you will explore this phenomenon using your analytical and mathematical skills.

-:::Simulation
+:::Simulation balldrop

-Add simulation
+<iframe src="https://kapawlak.github.io/PhDemoJS/Apps/BallDrop/Page.html"  height="1000" style="border:none;width:100%"> </iframe>

 :::

 # Introduction